davidrhoden/davidrhoden-basic-netlify/timeline/mardi-gras-feb-28-2006.md

 ---
-title: Mardi Gras 2006 non-costume
+title: Mardi Gras 2006 non-costume.
 date: 2006-02-28T18:00:00.000Z
 summary: This picture really expresses how I felt at the time.
 excerpt: This picture really expresses how I felt at the time.